 The search for a species new to science, the quest to uncover the hidden complexities of the natural world, to be privy to the rarest of the rare is an extremely fulfilling journey.
 There is a small amount of adrenaline spurting through your body with each rock you upturn, each tree-hole you creep into, each stream that you splash through.
 The verdant green foliage of the flora revitalized by the monsoon play a game of hide-and-seek with the clouds, at times dropping the visibility to less than three metres!

-Our task was out of a story-book; tramp through the dense rainforests of the Western Ghats and collect specimen and ecological data on the undiscovered species of crabs that dwell exclusively here- nowhere else on the planet.
-Spearheaded by Tejas, who has a sharp eye for these eight-legged (or ten-legged if you include the pincers/chelipeds- also earning them the title of ‘decapods’) creatures, our team comprised a few local individuals without whose traditional ecological knowledge we wouldn't have been able to do a fraction of the work that we have.
+Our task was out of a storybook; tramp through the dense rainforests of the Western Ghats and collect specimens and ecological data on the undiscovered species of crabs that dwell exclusively here -- nowhere else on the planet.
+Through several years of experience, the team's trained eyes spot these eight-legged (or ten-legged if you include the pincers/chelipeds- also earning them the title of ‘decapods’) creatures with ease.
+The team comprised a few local individuals without whose traditional ecological knowledge we wouldn't have been able to do a fraction of the work that we have.

 Ghatiana splendida in a rocky crevasse- the only location that they are known from on the planet- these crabs display a high level of endemism

 While exploring the laterite rock formations on the super windy Chakul plateau, we came across an electric pink crab with bright vermillion legs nestled in a tiny crevasse filled with water.
 Coaxing it out with a blade of grass, we were stunned by the sheer riot of colours!
 This was a textbook example of aposematism; which refers to a set of anti-predator adaptations in the form of a bright warning colouration, warning potential predators that the animal is unpalatable.
 Similar to how the toadstool mushroom's bright red and white colouration deters predators and reflects its inedibility.